catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 __ http://blog.scottlowe.org/2015/04/23/ubuntu-openstack-heat-cloud-init/

 The ``allowed_address_pairs`` section associates the shared VRRP address with the instance port.
-We are explicitly setting the port IP address to ``10.0.0.4``.
-This is not required, we are doing it in order to stay consistent with the manual configuration.
-If we do not set it we cannot control which IPs are assigned to instances and which are assigned for DCHP.
-If we don't set these the assigned addresses will be inconsistent across heat invocations.
+You are explicitly setting the port IP address to ``10.0.0.4``.
+This is not required; you are doing it in order to stay consistent with the manual configuration.
+If you do not set it, you cannot control which IPs are assigned to instances and which are assigned for DCHP.
+If you don't set these, the assigned addresses will be inconsistent across Heat invocations.

 This configuration is mirrored for the backup instance.

-Building the VRRP Stack using HEAT Templates
+Building the VRRP Stack using Heat Templates
 ============================================

 Before we start, check that the template is valid: